Agostino Giorgio Soldati: His last participation in the annual Swiss Ambassadors Conference: The legacy

-At the last conference of the Swiss ambassadors in which he took part in September 1966, Agostino Giorgio Soldati declared: "The credit and weight of a country in the world do not depend at all on the number of its initiatives and declarations, but on the number of those which are taken seriously and have real consequences."
+At the last conference of the Swiss ambassadors in which he took part in September 1966, Agostino Giorgio Soldati declared: "A country's credit and weight in the world are measured not by the abundance of its initiatives and declarations, but by the seriousness they command and by the real consequences they entail."

 Death in office

-Agostino Giorgio Soldati, who was extremely popular and well-connected in Parisian society, died in office in 1966, at the age of fifty-six, after five years in the French capital.
+Agostino Giorgio Soldati, who was extremely popular and well connected in Parisian society, died in office in 1966 at the age of fifty-six after serving five years in the French capital.
+He passed away in a hospital in Geneva.
 On the day of his death, President Charles de Gaulle sent a telegram of condolence to the President of the Swiss Confederation, Hans Schaffner, which he signed with "Le Général de Gaulle".
 Charles de Gaulle also sent a personal letter of condolence, dated 11 December 1966, to the widow Marguerite Daisy Soldati-Thome, Comtesse de Contades (1907–2001), called Daisy.
 This letter he signed with "Charles de Gaulle".
-Pierre Micheli (1905–1989), the Secretary General of the Federal Political Department (FPD), wrote in his article in the Journal de Genève: "He had a broad education, a profound knowledge of facts and people and an ever-alert mind."
+Pierre Micheli (1905–1989), the Secretary General of the Federal Political Department (FPD), wrote in his article in the Journal de Genève: "He was endowed with a wide education, a deep knowledge of facts and men and with a mind of unfailing alertness."

-"I will not forget, be sure of it, the great ambassador and friend of France that was Monsieur Soldati, whose intellectual and moral qualities assured, in the post he occupied for more than five years, an incontestable success."
+"I shall not forget – be assured of it – the great ambassador and friend of France that Monsieur Soldati was.
+His intellectual and moral qualities guaranteed him, in the post he held for more than five years, a success beyond dispute."